hcguersoy/swarm-elastic-demo/readme.md

 In addition, you need, if you don't change the settings to use boot2docker / VirtualBox, a DigitalOcean API token.
 If you don't have a DO account already you can contact me for a $10 promo code.

 The `create_swarm.sh` script needs several minutes, depending on the load on Digital Ocean.
-I useally use the datacenters `ams3` or `fra1`.
+I usually use the data-centers `ams3` or `fra1`.

 ```
 $ ./create_swarm.sh